NEW: AI SEO Playbook

 • Add tables and step-by-step instructions to make it easier for AI to parse.

-Your site also has to be technically sound to be visible in Google AI Overviews.
 Here are the areas you’ll need to monitor:

 • Mobile optimization: Prioritize the mobile version of your site, since Google uses it as the main version for indexing and ranking.